Development of sustainable tannin extraction strategy in the Philippines

 The Pinoy Tannin project aims to develop the scientific, technological, social and economic bases to set up a sustainable and environmentally-friendly tannin extraction value-chain in the Philippines, and to contribute to the creation of new revenue possibilities for local communities.

-- Departement Architektur, Holz und Bau
+- Lead-Departement Architektur, Holz und Bau

 - Förderorganisation r4d – Swiss Programme for Research on Global Issues for Development